 George was never a lawyer, but is a highly influential legal scholar and philosopher.
 He began his academic career at Princeton University in 1985 and quickly became tenure-track.
 Currently he is also a visiting professor of the Harvard Law School, and a senior fellow of the Witherspoon Institute.
 His work and teaching are primarily focused on civil liberties, constitutional interpretation, and the philosophy of law.

 Noah Feldman is a legal scholar and professor of Law at the Harvard Law School primarily known for work on the overlap of law and religion.
 Feldman completed his undergraduate studies in 1992 in Near Eastern Languages and Civilizations at Harvard.
-In 1994 he earned a DPhil in Islamic thought at Oxford University, and his JD at Yale Law School in 1997.
+In 1994 he earned a DPhil in Islamic thought at University of Oxford, and his JD at Yale Law School in 1997.

 Considering that most of Feldman's focus is on law and religion, much of his work is concerned with First Amendment issues; however, this also influences his other area of specializtion, Islam.
 In fact, Feldman was a senior constitutional advisor to the Coalition of Provisional Authority in Iraq in 2003, and advised on drafting the country's interim constitution.
 Most recently, in 2019, Feldman testified before the House Judiciary Committee as part of the impeachment inquiry against President Donald Trump.